Nael-Studio/nael-platform/examples/auth-http/README.md

 ## How it works

-- `AppModule` configures MongoDB via `OrmModule` and shares the connection with Better Auth using `createMongoAdapterFromDb`.
+- `AppModule` configures MongoDB via `OrmModule`, shares the connection with Better Auth using `createMongoAdapterFromDb`, and imports `BetterAuthHttpModule.register()` to expose the native routes.
-- `main.ts` wires middleware that forwards `/api/auth/*` to the Better Auth handler and attaches sessions to all other requests.
+- `main.ts` keeps the logging and middleware pipeline lightweight—the Better Auth HTTP module owns route registration while the middleware attaches request sessions.
 - Controllers retrieve the active session through `getRequestAuth`, demonstrating how downstream code can read authentication state without re-validating cookies.

 Feel free to extend the example by enabling additional Better Auth plugins or connecting the session data to your own domain modules.